Liubov-110/rail_group_prj/README.md

 # rail_group_prj

-This is group project to practice django stuff
+This is group project to practice django stuff.

+Our group consist of at least 5 Python developers